-The group is extending their select and resequence method to a root parasite, Aphanomyces, for which they anticipate sequencing 3 - 8 genomes, as well as pooled DNA sequencing from several experiments.
-They have recently received sequencing data from ~ 350 more E. meliloti and E. medicae strains, in addition to the ~ 200 strains they have previously sequenced. they are collaborating with other labs to assemble genomes and conduct analyses to understand population structure at both global and local population levels, to identify genomic variation involved in local adaptation, and to conduct additional select & resequence experiments.
+- The researchers have recently received sequencing data from ~ 350 Ensifer meliloti and E. medicae strains, in addition to the ~ 200 strains they have previously sequenced. they are collaborating with other labs to assemble genomes and conduct analyses to understand population structure at both global and local population levels, to identify genomic variation involved in local adaptation, to characterize structural variation, and to conduct select-and-resequence experiments.

 - An analysis of both host and symbiont expression patterns from an Ensifer / Medicago experiment, which they intend to combine with the S&R GWAS experiment described above.

 - An investigation of the genomic basis of local adaptation in common ragweed (Ambrosia artemisiifolia) using population genomic approaches.
 This project is using a combination of environmental association analyses and transcriptome-wide association analysis.

 - Using cacao transcriptomes to advance basic cacao biology and breeding resources.

 - The researchers are investigating the extent and evolution of structural variation in a few dozen cacao genomes.

 This group's research was featured on the MSI website in July 2019: Evaluating Species Distribution Models.